Feb 13, 2018

 - Other - You can also create your own formats, as long as they fit within the allocated times and spaces.

-The Program Committee 2017 within the Multi-Stakeholder Steering Group (MSG) is responsible for evaluating all the workshop proposals received.
+The Program Committee 2018 within the Multi-Stakeholder Steering Group (MSG) is responsible for evaluating all the workshop proposals received.
 A preliminary list of selected workshop proposals will be announced in mid April which workshop organizers are expected to finalize their speakers or coordinate on a merger session (if required) within a month.
-The draft program agenda will be published by end of May.
+The draft program agenda will be published by early May.

 Does the proposal provide all information requested in the CFP, specifically: fully expounded issues, intended discussion outcomes, viable approach to discussion, and the formation of panelists.
-The status of confirmation of panelists will also be taken into consideration.
+The status of confirmation and relevance of panelists to the issues discussed will also be taken into consideration.

-Does the proposed session represent viewpoints from multiple stakeholders and provide diverse geographical, economic, and cultural perspectives?
+Does the proposed session represent viewpoints from multiple stakeholders and provide diverse geographical, economic, gender and cultural perspectives?
 Are there at least 2 different stakeholder groups on the panel?
-Is there gender balance observed on the panel?
 Are the listed panelists qualified to represent various distinct stakeholder groups?
 Does the session contribute to the overall diversity of the APrIGF event?